 Design a chart to monitor some information about anxiety events.
 As before, have columns to note who you were with, where you were and what was said or done.
 Use the SUDs to measure the intensity of your feeling.
 Then scan your thoughts and look for any negative belief associated with this experience, e.g. I’ll never get away from this horrid experience.
 Record that belief and note how strongly you believe it where 1 is not believing it hardly at all, and 7 where it appears to be an absolute certainty.

-The scale you are now using below is another Validity of Cognition (VoC).
-As stated, it can help to identify just how large an obstacle a belief is and safe experiments will have to be designed differently according to the strength and character of those beliefs.
+The scale you are now using here is another Validity of Cognition (VoC).
+As stated, it can help to identify just how large an obstacle a belief can become.
+Safe experiments will have to be designed differently according to the strength and character of those beliefs.
 As you do the experiments, consider:

 - in what way is my belief helping or hindering my behaviour and, as ever,